tomlm/iciclecreek.bot/source/Libraries/Iciclecreek.Bot.Builder.Dialogs.Recognizers/readme.md

 * **PersonNameEntityRecognizer** - Recognizes common @givenName @surname, @fullname entities (like "John Smith"=> GivenName:"john" Surname:"Smith", fullname:"John Smith")
 * **QuotedTextEntityRecognizer** - Recognizes quoted strings as @QuotedText entities
 * **CsvTextEntityRecognizer** - Uses a .CSV file to define tokens to match to entities
+* **ThresholdRecognizer** - Applies a threshold to intents, any intents which have scores which are within the threshold will trigger an OnChooseIntent event.

 ### PersonNameEntityRecognizer
 Recognizes common @givenName @surname, @fullname entities (like "John Smith"=> GivenName:"john" Surname:"Smith", fullname:"John Smith").
 You can optionally point it to a